-I know a coach that raises her rates 10% for every three clients that say “yes” to her offer.
+I know an executive coach that raises her rates 10% for every three clients that say “yes” to her offer.
 Is this bold?
 It depends.
 All I know is she makes really good money and her clients happily pay her for the amazing results she delivers.

 IMPLEMENT: If you dread saying your coaching rates to clients, practice it.
 Literally look at yourself in the mirror and say, “I charge $XXX a month” until there is no fear or hesitation left.
 I’ve literally looked at myself in the mirror and repeatedly said “I charge $1000 a month” until it felt as normal as saying “My name is Michael.”

 I’ve invested in coaching for most of my career and adult life.
 I’ve invested in sales coaching, relationship coaching, health/wellness coaching, financial coaching, business coaching, and probably other coaching that I’m forgetting.